Capital punishment in Singapore: Public debate

-Amnesty International reports that death row inmates are housed in cells of roughly three square metres (32 square feet).
-Walls make up three sides, while the fourth is made up of vertical bars.
-They are equipped with a toilet, a sleeping mat, and a bucket for washing.
-Exercise is permitted twice a day for half an hour at a time.
-Four days before the execution, the condemned is allowed to watch television or listen to the radio.
-Special meals of their choice are also cooked, if within the prison budget.
-Visiting rights are increased from one 20-minute visit per week to a maximum of four hours each day, though no physical contact is allowed with any visitors.
-In addition, two days before an execution, an inmate is allowed to have a photo shoot and be given their own clothes to pose during a photoshoot; the photo will be given to their families as remembrance.

 Public response

 Public debate in the Singaporean news media on the death penalty is almost non-existent, although the topic is occasionally discussed in the midst of highly publicised criminal cases.
 Efforts to garner public opinion on the issue are rare, although it has been suggested that the population is influenced by a legalist philosophy which holds that harsh punishment deters crime and helps maintain social peace and harmony.
 In October 2007, Senior Minister of State for Law and Home Affairs Ho Peng Kee said in Parliament that "Certain of us may hold the view that the death penalty should be abolished.
 But in a survey done two years ago, reported in the Straits Times, 95% of Singaporeans feel that the death penalty should stay.
 This is something which has helped us to be safe and secure all these years and it is only reserved for a very few select offences."

 Joshua Benjamin Jeyaretnam, an opposition Member of Parliament, was reportedly only given a few minutes to speak in Parliament on the issue before his comments were rebutted by Ho Peng Kee.

 There were a few instances where in certain high-profile cases, the public would argue for the death penalty to be imposed on those who allegedly committed murder.
 In the case of Annie Ee Yu Lian who was abused and murdered by her two friends, some Singaporeans were angered at the cruelty displayed by the offenders and felt that the sentences (which were between 14 and 16 years) for grievous hurt were too light, which prompted them to petition for harsher punishments; some even demanded for the death penalty to be imposed on the couple.
-In another case regarding the death of four-year-old Mohamad Danial Mohamad Nasser due to child abuse perpetuated by his mother and her boyfriend, some Singaporeans felt that their sentences of ten to eleven years were too light and petitioned to the courts to sentence the couple to death.
+In another case regarding the death of four-year-old Mohamad Daniel Mohamad Nasser due to child abuse perpetuated by his mother and her boyfriend, some Singaporeans felt that their sentences of ten to eleven years were too light and petitioned to the courts to sentence the couple to death.